-Not all states are created equal when it comes to first home buying.
+Not all states are created equal For first home buying.
 Property prices, stamp duty, government grants, and price caps vary significantly.
 This guide compares all 8 states and territories to help you find the best value.

 Overall Cost Comparison